lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 == Screenshots ==

 1. The settings panel.
-2. You can add a video as background or targeted to a DOM element in any page or post by inserting a shortcode (Plus version) generated via the editor button.
+2. You can add a video as background or targeted to a DOM element in any page or post by inserting a shortcode (<a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a>) generated via the editor button.
-3. The shortcode editor (Plus version).
+3. The shortcode editor (<a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a>).

 == To set your homepage background video: ==